 For further advice and support either get in touch with the College Welfare Team or use the following resources.
-Don't worry if you don't know which one to use, we included a lot as we wanted to be thorough.
-FRANK and the NHS webpage are the best and can refer you elsewhere if it is more appropriate:
+Don't worry if you don't know which one to use, as a lot are included to be thorough.
+FRANK and the NHS webpage are the best and can refer you elsewhere if it is more appropriate.